gemperline/Serial-Downloader/README.md

 3.)
 When downloading the files above, which downloader finishes faster?
 Why do you think that is?
  - As we ran the time program on the command line, we concluded that the parallel downloader finishes faster.
+ - The parallel downloader completes all downloads in a quicker fashion because of its multi-process application and use of parallelism.
+The program has the ability to simultaneously execute processes, whereas the serial downloader has concurrency, but not parallelism.

 4.)
 Repeat the experiment for 10 files (any reasonably large-sized files, eg 100MB)
  Is the downloader in the previous question still faster?
 If not so, why do you think  that is?